Personalize Before Retrieve: LLM-based Personalized Query Expansion for User-Centric Retrieval: Appendix 2: Implement Details

 \subsection{More Detailed Implement}

-\paragraph{Base Settings}: All retrieval experiments are performed on a single NVIDIA A100 80GB GPU under Ubuntu 22.04.
-Query expansion is generated using GPT-4o-Mini with a temperature of 0.
+\paragraph{Base Settings}: All retrieval experiments are performed on an advanced GPU under Ubuntu 22.04.
+Query expansion is generated using an advanced LLM with a temperature of 0.
 And each experiment we run 5 times.

 \paragraph{Retrieval}: To verify the robustness of our approach, all methods are evaluated under three retrieval backbones: \texttt{multi-qa-MiniLM-L6-cos-v1}\footnote{\url{https://huggingface.co/sentence-transformers/multi-qa-MiniLM-L6-cos-v1}}, \texttt{all-MiniLM-L6-v2}\footnote{\url{https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2}}, and \texttt{bge-base-en-v1.5}\footnote{\url{https://huggingface.co/BAAI/bge-base-en-v1.5}}.
 And FAISS to store the embedding vectors for efficient retrieval.
 For retrieval, we use Euclidean distance.